python/mypy/docs/source/common_issues.rst

 .. note::

-   You can read more about type narrowing techniques here.
+   You can read more about type narrowing techniques :ref:`here <type-narrowing>`.

 Type inference in Mypy is designed to work well in common cases, to be predictable and to let the type checker give useful error